Gauged Gromov-Witten theory for small spheres: Introduction

-where the right hand side is a sum over twisted Gromov-Witten invariants by the bundle $\g/\t$, where $\g$ is the Lie algebra of $G$ and $\t \subset \g$ a Cartan subalgebra.
+where the right hand side is a sum of gauged Gromov-Witten invariants twisted by the bundle with fiber $\g/\t$, where $\g$ is the Lie algebra of $G$ and $\t \subset \g$ a Cartan subalgebra.
 All of these gauged Gromov-Witten invariants vanish unless $d_G$ is in the image of $H_2(X)$ in $H_2^G(X)$. \end{theorem}

-Combining the results of this paper with results on the large area limit and the wall-crossing formula of \cite{cross} gives a ``quantum non-abelian localization'' formula relating the Gromov-Witten invariants of the symplectic quotient $X \qu G$ with the equivariant Gromov-Witten invariants of $X$, see \cite{manifesto}.
+Combining this with the wall-crossing formula of \cite{cross} gives an abelianization formula for all chambers, in particular, the large area chamber which is related to the Gromov-Witten theory for the symplectic quotient.

-A word on notation: we generally use the notation $\ol{M}$ for a coarse moduli space (space of isomorphism classes), $\ol{\M}$ for a Deligne-Mumford stack, and $\ol{\frak{M}}$ for an Artin stack, so the ``ornateness'' of the notation corresponds to ``stackiness''.
-Readers not familiar with stacks can read the paper under the assumption that $X$ is a convex projective $G$-variety, in which case stacks are not needed.
+A word on notation: we generally use the notation ${M}$ for a coarse moduli space (space of isomorphism classes), ${\M}$ for a Deligne-Mumford stack, and ${\frak{M}}$ for an Artin stack, so the ``ornateness'' of the notation corresponds to ``stackiness''.